x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-room-mailboxes.md

 Use the following sets of cmdlets to view and change room mailbox properties: **Get-Mailbox** and **Set-Mailbox** cmdlets to view and change general properties and email addresses for room mailboxes.
 Use the **Get-CalendarProcessing** and **Set-CalendarProcessing** cmdlets to view and change delegates and booking options.

-- **Get-User** and **Set-User** Use these cmdlets to view and set general properties such as location, department, and company names.
+- **Get-User** and **Set-User**: Use these cmdlets to view and set general properties such as location, department, and company names.

-- **Get-Mailbox** and **Set-Mailbox** Use these cmdlets to view and set mailbox properties, such as email addresses and the mailbox database.
+- **Get-Mailbox** and **Set-Mailbox**: Use these cmdlets to view and set mailbox properties, such as email addresses and the mailbox database.

-- **Get-CalendarProcessing** and **Set-CalendarProcessing** Use these cmdlets to view and set booking options and delegates.
+- **Get-CalendarProcessing** and **Set-CalendarProcessing**: Use these cmdlets to view and set booking options and delegates.

 For information about these cmdlets, see the following topics: